There’s a fine balance between working to live and living to work.

 But there’s a difference between being dedicated to your job and being a workaholic.

-New research published in the journal PLOS ONE examined the prevalence of workaholism and how often overly dedicated work tactics intersect with symptoms of psychiatric illness.
+New research published in the journal examined the prevalence of workaholism and how often overly dedicated work tactics intersect with symptoms of psychiatric illness.

 These include obsessive-compulsive disorder (OCD), attention deficit hyperactivity disorder (ADHD), depression, and anxiety.